National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce

 The anticipated number of awards ranges from five (5) to fifteen (15) and will be adjusted based on available funding.

-The performance period for FY 2020 funded projects cannot exceed 24 months.
-The start date on proposals shall be no earlier than August 1, 2020, or the first day of any proceeding month after August 1, 2020, but no later than January 1, 2021.
+The performance period for FY2021 funded projects cannot exceed 24 months.
+The start date on proposals shall be no earlier than August 1, 2021; or the first day of any month after August 1, 2021, but no later than January 1, 2022.

-A recipient of a previous award seeking to continue an existing project beyond the approved award period of up to 24 months must submit a new application and compete with other applications.
+A recipient of a previous award seeking to continue an existing project beyond the approved award period must submit a new application and compete with other applications.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.